 When she is not crafting hashtags, Katie keeps busy volunteering as a communications advisor for several women's organizations in Ontario, playing roller derby, and turning her kitten into an internet celebrity.

 Tim Scarth, Senior Graphic Designer

-Tim Scarth is the CCPA's Senior Graphic Designer and is responsible for the design and layout of the printed materials produced by the CCPA's National Office.
+Tim Scarth is the CCPA's Senior Graphic Designer and is responsible for the design and layout of the the CCPA's national magazine, The Monitor, as well as the printed materials produced by the National, Nova Scotia and Ontario offices.

 Tim has a degree in English and a diploma in Art History.
 Outside of work he enjoys reading, photography, and dogs.

-Erika has been at the CCPA since early 1997 as director of the Education Project, which was originally established to monitor corporate involvement in public education, but with the help of a dedicated circle of research associates broadened its focus to include books, reports and articles on standardized testing, social justice in schools, education finance, technology and privacy, and education restructuring.
-The Project has produced a series of reports and, since 2000, the quarterly magazine "Our Schools / Our Selves" (founded in 1988).
+Erika has been at the CCPA since early 1997 as director of the Education Project.
+Originally established to monitor corporate involvement in public education, it broadened its focus—with help from a dedicated circle of research associates--to include standardized testing, social justice and anti-racism education in schools, Aboriginal education, school finance, child care and early childhood education, tuition and user fees, technology, surveillance and privacy, the arts, and community-based education.
+The Project has produced a series of reports, books, commentaries and, since 2000, the quarterly magazine "Our Schools / Our Selves" (founded in 1988).

-Scott Sinclair, Director of the Trade and Investment Research Project
+Scott Sinclair, Director, Trade and Investment Research Project